Byrdseed.TV's registration window closes on September 30th.

 Now, some students do this naturally.
 But we can teach other students to also spot those unexpected relationships?
 Well, we’re professional teachers, right?
 You bet we can teach something!

-We need to build out scaffolding.
+We need to build out the scaffolding.
 Student Y is already way up there on Blooms.
 How do we find some footholds so Student X can join them?
 We’re planning for a high ceiling, but building out a low floor.

 1. Pick The Content